 NOTE 2: Rejecting requests can lead to service failures if the NF service consumer is not able to perform appropriate mitigation actions and thus needs to be performed with caution.

 3. If the NF service consumer is authorized to communicate with the NF service producer, the SCP forwards the request to the selected NF service producer according to the configuration of the Network Slice, e.g. the expected NF instances are only reachable by NFs in the same network slice.

-Editor's note: If is FFS whether the SCP may use overload control defined in TS 29.500 [17] due to that the NF service consumer may suffer or cause a signalling storm, to enable the NF service producer to take mitigation actions.
+The SCP may use overload control defined in TS 29.500 [17] due to that the NF service consumer may suffer or cause a signalling storm, to enable the NF service producer to take mitigation actions.

 4. The NF service producer sends a response to the SCP.
 If the request in step 3 creates a resource in the NF service producer, such as depicted in Figure 4.17.9-1, the NF service producer responds with resource information identifying the created resource.

 The SCP may use overload control defined in TS 29.500 [17] due to that the NF service producer may suffer or cause a signalling storm, to enable the NF service consumer to take mitigation actions.